i5hi/bdkcypherapp/README.md

 The Dockerfile contains a few `ENV` variables that you should set yourself to get the version of bdk-cli you want.

 - `CPU_CORES`: If you do not limit this, all of your CPU will belong to rustc during build.
-If you want speed, make number go up.
 Use `nproc` to see your local max cores.

 - `REPO`: The git repo to use